asuna-mt/asuna/README.md

 Welcome to the vast and vibrant world of Asuna!
 Journey through a potpourri of natural wonders as you traverse beautiful and breathtaking landscapes.
 Forests, meadows, jungles, tundras, deserts, swamps, and more await you at every horizon.

 This passion project brings together some of the very best biome and world decoration mods that the Minetest community has published to date.
 Much of Asuna's beauty is owed to the mod authors who have openly shared the fruits of their hard work and imagination.
-Asuna stands to honor these authors and their work while adding even more wonder to their collective experience.
+Asuna stands to honor these authors and their works.

-**NOTE: This game is currently a work in progress!** [Bug reports and feature requests are welcome](https://github.com/EmptyStar/asuna/issues).
+**NOTE: This game is currently a work in progress!** [Bug reports and feature requests are welcome](https://github.com/asuna-mt/asuna/issues).

 Features
 --------